aebersold/dotfiles/README.md

 To use, replace the current dotfiles in the home folder with symlinks

+You can use the small installer script:

+    sh setup.sh

+Or manually symlink the new dotfiles:

     ln -s ~/.dotfiles/.bashrc ~
     ln -s ~/.dotfiles/.bash_profile ~
     ln -s ~/.dotfiles/.gitconfig ~